no-go/WeatherFrog/README.md

 ## Forecast

-It is not easy to make a weather forecast. on a see there is a easy way to analyse the pressure.
+It is not easy to make a weather forecast.
+On sea there is a easy way to analyse the pressure.
 If the pressure grows up: A high pressure area is coming with sun and vice versa.